 □ Insufficient follow-up.

-□ Results missing, false, changed during the Discussion and/or considered non-significant in the Discussion despite a p-value of < 0.05.
+□ Results missing, false, changed during the Discussion.

 □ Article already published elsewhere.